russphelan/theory-group/README.md

 Documentation can be found in the folder by that name.
 This documentation is a work-in-progress as of 2/13/17.
 I hope that it can be helpful in some way.

-- Russell J Phelan, UMass Amherst Undergraduate, Math/Physics.
+- Russell J Phelan, UMass Amherst Undergraduate, Math/Physics (update 12/31/2020: currently in math PhD, studying Riemannian geometry at UC Riverside).